UKIO

 May 29, 2024

-tapas on a platetapas on a plate
+tapas on a plate

 Renting an apartment in Barcelona means great things for your culinary experiences.
 The Spanish tradition of gathering around small, communal plates feels like one of the best inventions in modern society, and in Barcelona, where the mountains meet the Mediterranean, tapas are dialed up to a whole new degree.
 For an extended stay in the Catalan capital be prepared for the classics—the patatas bravas, the tortilla, pimientos del padrón, the pan con tomate—and come ready to try local offerings such as fuet, a cured sausage, and garrotxa, a goat cheese from the region that shares the same name.